Tomás Vélez Cachupín: Confrontation with the friars

-Although Vélez Cachupín achieved peace with the Comanches, he got the enemy of the franciscans, especially Andres Varo.
+Although Vélez Cachupín achieved peace with the Comanches, he gained an enemy in the Franciscans, especially Andres Varo.
 Cachupín and Varo sent a large number of letters to the viceroy criticizing each other.
-Although Vélez Cachupín defended the Christianization of the indigenous, which was carried out by the Franciscans, he rejected "to certain practices and specific priests".
-The Franciscans tried to expel Cachupin from his position as governor, but were unable to do so, probably due of the familiarity and friendship that had between Cachupín and Viceroy Revilla Gigedo.
+Although Cachupín defended the Christianization of the indigenous, which was carried out by the Franciscans, he rejected "to certain practices and specific priests".
+The Franciscans tried to expel Cachupín from his position as governor but were unable to do so, probably due to the familiarity and friendship between Cachupín and Viceroy Revilla Gigedo.
 Indeed, Cachupín was reappointed, despite the refusal of the Franciscans to make such an appointment.

 Second term

-After completing his first term in 1754, Vélez Cachupin returned to Spain.
-He requested to King of Spain for a new term as governor of New Mexico.
-So, Cachupín was reappointed as governor of the province on 14 March 1761.
+After completing his first term in 1754, Cachupín returned to Spain.
+He appealed to the King of Spain for a new term as governor of New Mexico.
+Cachupín was reappointed as governor of the province on 14 March 1761.
 However, when he returned to New Mexico, he again had to solve many of the problems he had already solved during his previous term, as his successor had not followed his advice on to how to interact peacefully with the native peoples.

-When he began his second term as governor, Vélez Cachupín found many Comanches prisoners present, so he decided to release six women of this people to establish a new beginning of peace with the Comanches.
-Because of this, a group of fifteen Comanches (nine warriors and six woman) went to Taos both to check that Cachupin was back in the province and to "negotiate" with him.
-Cachupín banned trade in Comanche slaves by the Spanish, in order to maintain peace with this people.
-However, Cachupín ordered the Spaniards and Creoles who resided near the provincial capital, Santa Fe, and had Comanche slaves to keep them, as the governor might have problems with the Comanches in the future and might need to exchange prisoners with this people.
+When he began his second term as governor, Cachupín found many Comanche prisoners present, so he decided to release six women to establish a new beginning of peace with the Comanches.
+Because of this, a group of fifteen Comanches (nine warriors and six women) went to Taos both to check that Cachupín was back in the province and to "negotiate" with him.
+Cachupín banned trade in Comanche slaves by the Spanish, in order to maintain peace.
+However, he also ordered the Spaniards and Creoles who resided near the provincial capital, Santa Fe, to keep their Comanche slaves, as the governor might have problems with the Comanches in the future and might need to exchange prisoners with them.

 Cachupín not only had political functions, but also judicial and economic functions.
 In fact, he was New Mexico's chief judge (for both civil and criminal cases).

 In November 1750, French traders Paul and Pierre Mallet visited New Mexico from New France.
-This was the second visit of them to New Mexico (the first was in 1739), but Cachupín took his goods and sold them at auction, which allowed him to pay four guards to take them to Mexico City.
+This was their second visit to New Mexico (the first was in 1739), but Cachupín took his goods and sold them at auction, which allowed him to pay four guards to take them to Mexico City.
 This was because the French had started a trade war with New Mexico and were trying to occupy most of northern Spanish Texas, making France one of its main rivals.